 18. What is the process for creating a Docker container?

 We can use any specific Docker image for creating a Docker container using the below command:

 This command not only creates the container but also starts it for us.
 If we want to check whether the Docker container has been created or not, then we need to have the following command that will list all the Docker containers, along with the host on which the Docker containers run:

 Interested in getting an industry-recognized certification in DevOps?
 Enroll in Intellipaat’s DevOps Course in Bangalore now!

-If you want to stop a Docker container then you need to use the following command:
+To stop a Docker container, we need to use the following command:

 docker stop CONTAINER_ID

-If you want to restart a Docker container then you need to use the following command
+To restart a Docker container, we need to use the following command:

 docker restart CONTAINER_ID